Our Research Projects

 To determine if a study device, the Hydrus IVANTIS implant, can be safely implanted in your eye and if it can reduce the pressure in your eye after cataract removal and an intraocular lens (IOL) has been implanted in your eye.

-A 12-month randomized, double-blind, active-controlled, parallel-group, multicenter study to compare the safety of AR-13324 Ophthalmic Solution at 0.02% BID with that of a Timolol maleate ophthalmic solution at 0.5% BID for patients with high intraocular pressure.
+A 12-month, multicenter, randomized, double-blind, active-controlled, parallel-group study to compare the safety of AR-13324 Ophthalmic Solution 0.02% QD and BID versus timolol maleate 0.5% twice daily in patients with elevated intraocular pressure.